Birds are coming... they are coming...

-While these diseases are all major problems for birds, humans can help to prevent the spread of many of these diseases.
-Cleaning feeders frequently and watching for infected birds are two of the most important steps you can take to preventing the spread of these diseases.
+While these diseases are all major problems for birds, humans can help prevent the spread of many of these diseases.
+Cleaning feeders frequently and watching for infected birds are two of the most important steps you can take to minimize the spread of these maladies.
 If you see a sick bird, quarantine everything it has been in contact with and disinfect all areas.
-You can also contact a bird rehabilitation center, and a list of those for each state can be found here.
+You can also contact a bird rehabilitation center; a list of those for each state can be found here.

 Now, go enjoy your feeders!
 And if you need recommendations on the best feeders, read our post on this topic!